zopefoundation/z3c.pagelet/src/z3c/pagelet/README.txt

 There is also a standard pattern for calling the render method on pagelet.
 Using the pagelet renderer which is a IContentProvider makes it possible to reuse existing layout template without the pagelet.
-If you like to reuse a layout template without a pagelet you simply have to provide another content provider.
+If you want to reuse a layout template without a pagelet you simply have to provide another content provider.
 It's flexible isn't it?
 As next let's show a sample using the pagelet renderer.